ImageMagick/Usage-Markdown/warping/index.md

 That is a shell script creates a long single command, which is then executed.
 This avoids the need to generate temporary files, though can be difficult to debug.

-Another alternative is to use a method known as a [MIFF Image Streaming](../files/#miff_stream), which generates a individual images in a loop, and 'pipes' it into a final 'merging' command.
+Another alternative is to use a method known as a [MIFF Image Streaming](../files/#miff_stream), which generates individual images in a loop, and 'pipes' it into a final 'merging' command.
 This is demonstrated more clearly in the examples [Programmed Positioning of Layered Images](../layers/#layer_prog) and [Pins in a Map](../layers/#layer_pins).

 [![\[IM Output\]](animate_mixer.gif)](animate_mixer.gif)